Lectionary Bible Studies and Sermons

 The glory of the New Covenant.
 3:7-18

-[Seed logo] Introduction
+Introduction

 The passage

 v9.
-Contrasting the two kinds of ministry, Paul further develops the point that the glory of the ministry of "righteousness" will outshine the glory of the ministry of "condemnation".
+Contrasting the two kinds of ministries, or administrations, Paul further develops the point that the glory of the ministry of "righteousness" will outshine the glory of the ministry of "condemnation".
 The ministry of "condemnation" concerns the administration of the Law, along with its condemning curse.
 The ministry of "righteousness" concerns the administration of the Spirit (in practical terms, "the gospel") which justifies - ie. makes right with God (enlivens, gives life).

-v11.
-Finally, Paul points out that the ministry of the Law (the old covenant) is a passing thing, whereas the ministry of the Spirit (the new covenant) will continue.
+v10-11.
+The glory associated with the giving of the Law at Mount Sinai does not compare with the revelation of God in the gospel, for the administration of the Law is a passing thing, whereas the administration of the Spirit will continue.
 Thus, the glory of the new supersedes the old.

 v13.
 Paul notes that this was not the case with Moses who had to veil his face.
 Paul is making the point that he and his team can preach and teach with open and complete frankness.
 They have a brilliantly clear revelation from God.
 For this reason, they can be bold.
 He goes on to develop the idea of the revelational clarity of his gospel ministry.